Xbox One External Hard Drive: Ultimate Storage Guide

 • Direct Downloads: If you set your external drive as the default storage location, all new game downloads and installations will automatically go there, saving you the hassle of moving them later.

 • Portability: Take your entire game library to a friend’s house!
-Simply unplug your formatted external drive, plug it into their Xbox One, sign in with your Xbox Live profile, and you can play your games without needing to reinstall or redownload anything.
-Remember, if it’s a disc-based game, you’ll still need the disc.
+Simply unplug your formatted external drive, plug it into their Xbox One, sign in with your Xbox Live profile, and you can play your games without needing to reinstall or redownload anything. if it’s a disc-based game, you’ll still need the disc.

 • Xbox Series X|S Compatibility (with a caveat): While Xbox One external drives work on the newer Xbox Series X|S, a crucial distinction exists.
 You can play Xbox One, Xbox 360, and original Xbox games directly from these external USB drives on a Series X|S. However, games optimized specifically for the Xbox Series X|S must be played from the console’s internal SSD or the proprietary Seagate/WD Black C50 Storage Expansion Card to benefit from next-gen performance features.
 You can still store Series X|S optimized games on a USB external drive and transfer them to the internal SSD when you want to play them, which is much faster than redownloading.